 What is compelling about this model is the speed at which these five approaches occur, and how they interweave with one-another.
 The developers inferred new requirements, and immediately used those to create new, incomplete solutions.
 Some of those solutions were “drifts,” side explorations that, on their own, went nowhere, but ultimately informed the final solution.

-The summary of Guindon’s research identified that constraints, used interchangeably with non-top-down requirements, are inferred and become added top-down requirements.
-In a sense, the things that were identified as problem rules are added to, and then changed, through the process of solving the problem.
+The summary of Guindon’s research identified that constraints, used interchangeably with non-top-down requirements, are inferred and become added top-down requirements through the process of solving the problem.

-During a recent project, an interaction designer on our team was working with one of our partners who makes educational software for teachers to use in their classrooms.
-They were working on how a teacher explores students in their class roster to understand how the student is performing:
+During a recent project, an interaction designer on our team was working with one of our partners who makes educational software for teachers.
+They were working on how to track students on a class roster so the teacher can understand how they are performing:

 “Actually, it’s pretty busy looking.
-I think they wouldn’t have time to focus on all of the students – most teachers don’t have enough time to do anything.
-Showing them the top and bottom performing students would be useful, so she can just focus on helping the poor performers, or accelerating the top performers.”
+I think they wouldn’t have time to focus on all of the students–most teachers don’t have enough time to do anything.
+Showing them the top and bottom performing students would be useful, so they can just focus on helping the poor performers or accelerating the top performers.”

-[Sketches a new screen showing the list of students, with high performers and low performers highlighted at the top of the screen, and only showing grades for those students]
+[They sketch a new screen showing the list of students, with grades for high performers and low performers highlighted at the top of the screen]

 “They could see which students are doing well in their class.
 But if the student isn’t doing well, I would imagine they aren’t doing well in other classes, too.
 What if they could pivot on a student to see their other classes?”

-“So they could click this, and an overlay would show up with the student’s information, showing how they are doing in each class.”
+“So they could click this, and an overlay would show up with the student’s grades in each of their classes.”

 [Draws an overlay window with the student’s classes, showing performance in each one]